ibigfoot/ninja-oauth/README.md

 Current configuration is 2.1.3 of LDS.
 (FULL DISCLOSURE - I am rubbish with npm, so I can download and save but you will need to manually copy assets around )

-Clone this repository then open the terminal..
+Clone this repository then open the terminal.. (or actually, maybe better to [fork](https://help.github.com/articles/fork-a-repo/) then clone.. up to you)

 I am going to document how I do this using Eclipse.